 Factors to consider before you retire

 Deciding when to retire will depend on a range of factors.
 Importantly, you’ll need to consider what kind of lifestyle you want to have in retirement and whether you’ll have enough money to support this.
-While there’s no ‘one-size-fits-all’ approach, some factors you might like to consider are:
+You may like to obtain qualified, independent financial advice.
+While there’s no 'one-size-fits-all' approach, some factors you might like to consider are:

 - What assets you have.
 For example, whether you own your home, how much savings you have and what investments you have outside of super.